newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/residential-lease-agreement.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

 There are certain landlord-tenant laws you must comply with, such as the Anti-Eviction Act.
-For more information, see the [Truth-in-Renting Guide](https://www.nj.gov/dca/codes/publications/pdf_lti/t_i_r.pdf) (en español: [Veracidad en Los Alquileres](https://www.nj.gov/dca/divisions/codes/publications/pdf_lti/t_i_r_spanish.pdf)).
+For more information, see the [Truth-in-Renting Guide](https://www.nj.gov/dca/codes/publications/pdf_lti/t_i_r.pdf).

 :::